gorules/zen/README.md

 ZEN Engine is business friendly Open-Source Business Rules Engine (BRE) to execute decision models according to the [GoRules JSON Decision Model (JDM)](https://gorules.io/docs/rules-engine/json-decision-model) standard.
 It is written in **Rust** and provides native bindings for **NodeJS** and **Python**.
 ZEN Engine allows to load and execute JSON Decision Model (JDM) from JSON files.

+If you are interested in an open-source editor please take a look at our [JDM Editor](https://github.com/gorules/jdm-editor) repository.
 ## Usage

 ZEN Engine is built as embeddable BRE for your **Rust**, **NodeJS** or **Python** applications.